xbill82/luca-marchesini.com/README.md

 The server-side is ridiculosly simple: some very basic PHP scripts provide the data required to fill the lists of gigs and claims (the "guestbook" area, basically "they say about me" stuff).
 The scripts behave like a **REST**-ful service, even if the URLs are not formed in the pretty style that REST services use to feature (they use the old-fashioned HTTP GET variables).

+The way the code is organized in these scripts respects the MVC pattern.

 The Client-Side
 ---------------
 The Client-side is built on the [Marionette.js MVC library](marionettejs.com) and the Twitter [Bootstrap Responsive Mobile-first framework](getbootstrap.com).
 The Development version of the code is versioned in this repository, but the Production version is deployed on the server.
 The Production version is the result of some **build tasks** ran by [Grunt.js](http://gruntjs.com/).